Are All Spiders Bad

 Brown Recluse Spider

 The brown recluse spider is often called the “violin spider” or “fiddle-back” because of the violin shape located behind its head.
 This spider is between ¼ and ½ inch long, with long legs on the front.
-In keeping with its name, this reclusive species prefers the dark areas in sheds, closets, and garages for its breeding grounds.
+So in keeping with its name, this reclusive species prefers the dark areas in sheds, closets, and garages for its breeding grounds.
 They will also crawl into garment bags or shoe boxes.

 Black Widow Spiders